Garay (ship)

-Garay were traditional native warships of the Banguingui people in the Philippines.
+Garay were traditional native warships of the Banguingui people in the Philippines and were used by the Bruneian Navy.
 In the 18th and 19th centuries, they were commonly used for piracy by the Banguingui and Iranun people against unarmed trading ships and raids on coastal settlements in the regions surrounding the Sulu Sea.

 History

 Most garay were built in the shipyards of Parang, Sulu in the late 18th century.
 During the early 19th century, Banguingui garay squadrons regularly plagued the straits of southern Palawan from the months of March to November each year.
 They raided coastal areas in northern Borneo for slaves as well as cut off trade into the Sultanate of Brunei.
 These attacks severely affected the economy of Brunei, leading to its decline.
 The Banguingui purportedly had a saying: "It is difficult to catch fish, but easy to catch Borneans."